nix-community/dconf2nix/README.md

 curl https://raw.githubusercontent.com/broccoli5/Scripts/main/bin/d2n_util.sh > d2n_util.sh && chmod +x d2n_util.sh
 ```

-You can then run: `dconf dump / | ./d2n_util.sh -t` to create the sections and automaticaly test them.
+You can then run: `dconf dump / | ./d2n_util.sh -t` to create the sections and automatically test them.
 When creating a issue include both, the sections which failed the test and the errors from "d2n.log".
 For more options run `./d2n_util.sh -h`

 Do also consider the caveats mentioned above in the [Supported Types](#supported-types) section.